sebasvila/fif/content/posts/kaiser-piccolo-howto/index.en.md

 title: Kaiser Piccolo Howto
 slug: kaiser-piccolo-howto
 date: 2024-11-01
-coverImage: /caixa1.jpg
+coverImage: caixa1.jpg
 tags: [tech.milling, tools]
 categories: [library]
 keywords: [boring head, boring, facing]
 draft: true
 ---

-Preface
+This post shows the kind of works that can be done with a Kaiser Piccolo boring head.
+It includes the usual boring work but also the facing work usind the automatic travel of the head and an example of peg turning.
+The usual boring head tooling is also reviewed.

 <!--more-->

-# Works that can be done #

-# Know the boring head #
+# The boring head parts #

 {{< figure src="capcal.jpg"
 	title="Boring head and its parts" >}}